ryangriggs/PDFEncrypt/README.md

 **The "PDFEncrypt" brand is a trademark of PDFEncrypt.net/Ryan Griggs and is not licensed under the AGPL.
 If you wish to release a forked version of PDFEncrypt, you must rename it to avoid confusion with the official branch.**

 **The PDFEncrypt Logo is a trademark of, and copyrighted by, PDFEncrypt.net/Ryan Griggs and is not licensed under the AGPL.
-If you fork this project, you must create your own logo which is materially different from the official logo, to help reduce confusion between yours and the official/original version.**
+If you fork this project, you must create your own logo which is materially different from the official logo, to avoid confusion between yours and the official/original version.**

 # Build instructions